 What partitioning is — and isn’t

 Partitioning splits one logical table into many physical chunks based on the value of a column.
 To anyone running SELECT, the table still looks like one table.
-To the storage engine, it’s a row of buckets, and queries that filter on the partition column only have to open the buckets they need.
+To the storage engine, it’s a row of buckets.
+Queries that filter on the partition column only open the buckets they need, which is called partition elimination.

 Two things partitioning is not:

 - A free performance win.
-A bad partition scheme is slower than no partitioning at all, because the optimizer now has to deal with partition elimination on top of everything else.
+A bad partition scheme is slower than no partitioning at all, because the optimizer now has to deal with partition elimination on top of everything else, and if your query doesn’t filter on the partition column you get zero of the benefit and all of the complexity.

 - A replacement for an index.
 Partitioning helps you prune whole chunks of the table.
-Indexes help you find rows.
+Indexes help you find rows inside a chunk.
 You almost always want both.

-The big win is operational: you can swap a billion rows in or out of a partitioned table in milliseconds with ALTER TABLE ...
+The real win is operational.
+You can swap a billion rows in or out of a partitioned table in milliseconds using ALTER TABLE ...
 SWITCH, because all SQL Server has to do is re-point a metadata pointer.
 No data movement.
+That is the main reason people use partitioning on SQL Server.
+Not query speed — swap speed.

-Every partitioned table in SQL Server is built from three things:
+Every partitioned table in SQL Server is built from three things, and they always appear in the same order:

 - A partition function — defines the boundaries between buckets.